simonmichael/hledger_site/src/editors.md

 Currently flycheck-hledger always runs hledger with the `--auto` flag, so be aware that any auto posting rules will be active.

+This package is similar to flymake-hledger but requires the external Flycheck instead of the built-in Flymake.

 ### org babel